josecarlosgt/bootsrap/README.md

 ### Download the resources

-We will work with a design inspired in the [New Age](https://startbootstrap.com/previews/new-age) template from the [Start Bootstrap](https://startbootstrap.com/) website.
 Download the base code from [here](https://github.com/josecarlosgt/bootstrap/raw/tutorial-1-styling/base.zip).
+We will work with the **index-responsive.html** file and the images included in the assets directory.

 ## Task 11: Create a container for the header section